Seeking High School Teachers of Biology to Apply to Develop EOC Field Tests

 Selected team members will receive a stipend of $250.00 for Saturday, August 26, plus travel expenses.
 Substitute teacher expenses for August 24 and 25 will be reimbursed to the teacher’s school district.
 Potential applicants are asked to verify the willingness of their school or district to release them for these two days prior to applying.

 The application is available through the following survey link

 Applications will be accepted through Monday, July31, 2017.
 Selected team members will be notified on or before August 4, 2017

-If you engaged in the Science Through Course Task Field Test, please take a moment to share opinions and recommendations based on your experience with a TCT and the TCT Process.
+If you engaged in the Science Through Course Task Field Test, please take a moment to share opinions and recommendations based on your experience with a TCT and the TCT Process through the survey link.
 Thank you in advance for your support.
 Together we will continually improve this influential component of our Science Assessment System.

 Science Assessment System Through Course Task Resource Bank

 Assessment System Through Course Task Resource Bank is now available with at

 least one task at each grade level (kindergarten through high school).

 - Additional tasks will be added as they become available for at least 2 tasks